Hey Phoenix Zoo, those ferrets are from Meeteetse, Wyoming!

 The reason the black-footed ferret was declared extinct in 1979 was because of a disease called plague, which had been wiping out prairie dogs and killing ferrets at the same time.

 The initial facility was in Sybille Canyon.
-As the Game and Fish was able to breed more ferrets, other places got involved, including the Phoenix Zoo.
+As the G&F was able to breed more ferrets, other places got involved, including the Phoenix Zoo.

 Meanwhile, I even bought a T-shirt at the Phoenix Zoo, which was emblazoned with a big logo for the zoo.

-Through the years, the zoo has provided over 500 black-footed ferrets, which have been reintroduced into the wild.
+Over the years the zoo has provided over 500 black-footed ferrets, which have been reintroduced into the wild.
 So, I grudgingly have to give them a little bit of credit after all.

 Not sure I will ever wear that T-shirt back here in Wyoming, though.